goliviero/software_get_started/bash_tutorial/bashrc_functions.rst

    export -f do_linux_update
 ..

-To remove all tilde files recursively.
+Remove all  tilde files recursively.
 It  can be dangerous if  for some reason you want to keep some backup tilde files:

 .. code:: sh